starknet-edu/starknetbook/src/ch00-00-introduction.md

 To propose an improvement, create a SNIP.

-### SNIP: StarkNet Improvement Proposals
+### SNIP: Starknet Improvement Proposals

-SNIP is short for StarkNet Improvement Proposal.
-It’s essentially a blueprint that details proposed enhancements or changes to the StarkNet ecosystem.
+SNIP is short for Starknet Improvement Proposal.
+It’s essentially a blueprint that details proposed enhancements or changes to the Starknet ecosystem.
 A well-crafted SNIP includes both the technical specifications of the change and the reasons behind it.
 If you’re proposing a SNIP, it’s your job to rally community support and document